-I wasn’t planning on reviewing many top box office or Oscar hits with this blog, as I wanted to showcase some little-remembered films or those I found to be a treat where others might have dismissed them.
-I’m going off-course today with “L.A.
+I wasn’t planning on reviewing many top box office or Oscar hits when I began posting to this blog.
+I wanted to showcase some little-remembered films or those I found to be a treat where others might have dismissed them.
+However, I’m going far off-course today with “L.A.
 Confidential.”
-It won two Oscars, was nominated for seven more but was only the 24th ranked film in ticket sales for 1997.
+It won two Oscars, was nominated for seven more, but surprisingly was only the 24th ranked film in ticket sales for 1997.
 Here is one of the most powerful and visceral films I’ve seen since “The Deer Hunter” in 1978.
 “L.A.
 Confidential” is punch in the gut and then an uppercut.
 You won’t forget it once you’ve seen it.

 (1997; 138 minutes; rated R; directed by Curtis Hanson and starring Kevin Spacey, Russell Crowe and Guy Pearce)